 Making the Books

-As the real house has more than 2,000 books in it, the scale model also needed in excess of 2,000 books as the number of linear feet (or inches in the miniature) of books is the same in both.
+Because the real house contains more than 2,000 books, the scale model needed in excess of 2,000 miniature books as the number of linear feet (or inches in the miniature) of books is the same in both.
 An entire winter was spent making miniature books.

 Click on photograph to enlarge

 These were the tools used in making the books.
-We also had a pair of long nosed curved tweezers and a long handled clamp tweezers (both of which are in Michigan now).
+We also used a pair of long nosed curved tweezers and a long handled clamp tweezers (both of which are in Michigan now).
 The clamp tweezers were very important for holding the book parts in place while the glue dried.
-To the right you can see parts of picture calendars.
-When small sections were cut out of the pictures to be used as book covering materials, they became very realistic looking.
+To the right you can see parts of picture calendars we cut and used for book covers.
+When small sections were cut out of the pictures they became very realistic looking.
 We also used a half round dowel to make the spine of the book rounded.

 Here is a photo of a completed book showing that they have real pages that can be opened.

 In most cases, the books are held in place using a rubbery film that can be easily removed and will not stick to the glossy covers.
 Key books in easily reached shelves are left loose on the shelves so that people can examine them more closely.
-But because the books are tighter held closer near the spine, when placed on shelves they acted like a spring and if one book was touched, the others all sprung out on their own.
-As it can take many hours to load one bookcase, the semi permanent method was used when loading them.
+But because the book pages are held tighter near the spine, when books are placed on shelves they acted like a spring and if one book is touched, the others all sprung out on their own accord.
+As it can take many hours to load one self of a bookcase, the semi permanent method was used when loading them.

 Because the books are different sizes, it was necessary to make sure that book spines remained straight when loaded on the shelves.
-A stop strip of wood was glued onto each shelf to keep books in a foreword position and to keep them from sliding backward on the shelves.
+A "stop strip" of wood was glued onto each shelf to keep the books in a foreword position and to keep them from sliding to the back of the shelves.

-Many of the books have very tiny gold lettering on them and these titles can be read using a very strong magnifying glass.
+Many of the books have very tiny gold lettering on their spines and these titles can be read using a very strong magnifying glass.